tom-howard/com2009/docs/course/assignment1/part2.md

     )
     ```

-1. Finally, head back to the terminal and use Colcon to build the package, and the `odom_subscriber.py` node:
+1. Head back to the terminal and use Colcon to build the package again (which now contains the new `odom_subscriber.py` node):

     ```bash
     cd ~/ros2_ws/ && colcon build --packages-select part2_navigation --symlink-install
+    ```

+1. And then, finally, don't forget to re-source:

+    ```bash
+    source ~/.bashrc
     ```

 1. Now we're ready to run this!
 Do so using `ros2 run` and see what it does: